LouisJackman/volatile_thunk/README.md

 ## Publish

-The blog can be generated with `pelican -s publishconf.py`.
+The blog can be generated with `make publish`.

-The `s3_upload` make task publishes to AWS S3.
+The `s3_upload` make target publishes to AWS S3.